Tomintoul: Notable people

 The late Terry Wogan helped bring the A939 road from Tomintoul to Cockbridge to national attention, along with local, fictional postmistress "Mrs MacKay".
-As reported in the Scottish daily newspaper The National: In 1999, after he criticised the council for never being prepared for the snow, locals wrote in to say it was not the local authority that cleared the snow, but rather Mrs MacKay, the silver-haired postmistress and her silver-handled shovel.
+As reported in the daily newspaper The National: In 1999, after he criticised the council for never being prepared for the snow, locals wrote in to say it was not the local authority that cleared the snow, but rather Mrs MacKay, the silver-haired postmistress and her silver-handled shovel.
 She was doing the best she could, they insisted.
 For the next decade listeners would phone in with sightings of the near mythical Mrs MacKay shovelling snow.
 Sometimes, they said, she would be out shovelling snow as early as June.